return5/dysnomia/README.md

 check [project dysnomia page](https://github.com/return5/Project-Dysnomia)

-this is currently a work in progress.
+this is currently a work in progress. this project is currently lagging behind the main lua project.

 Project [Dysnomia](https://en.wikipedia.org/wiki/Dysnomia_(moon)): adding syntax and features on top of Lua 5.4